Nic Billington

-Nic Billington is a singer and songwriter from Durban, South Africa.
+Nic Billington is a singer, songwriter and model from Durban, South Africa.
 His debut album, Overload, was released in February 2013.
 The lead single, by the same name, reached number 5 on 94.7 Highveld Stereo and 94.5 Kfm's Take 40 SA.

 Billington was discovered on YouTube by his record company, Clango Media.
-A few months later they signed him on.
+A few months later, they signed him on.